top of page

 This idea began when the owner of Heather a Boutique in downtown Fredericksburg, Virginia, had a quick chat with me while I visited her shop.
 Heather wondered whether some of the iconic sites in this historic district could be the subject of some of my greeting cards.

 The thought stayed in my head for months, pushed back by the strange intervention of Covid-19.
 Heather's shop was one of so many in Fredericksburg that needed to shut its doors in mid-March and continued to do so into the summer months.
-Like many shop owners, she had to devise creative ways of selling her wares remotely, by phone, email, and/or appointment.
+Like many shop owners, she had to devise creative ways of selling her wares remotely, by phone, email, and by appointment.
 It's been very hard on the independent shops.

 Now to my revelation: Why not just pick a place, take a picture, pick a pen, and start?